 Tom W. Pauken

-the author of two books.
-He is a graduate of Georgetown University in Washington, D.C., from which he received his BA in political science in 1965.
-From 1967 to 1970, he served in the army, with a tour of duty in Vietnam.
-Mr. Pauken obtained his Juris Doctor degree from SMU in Dallas in 1973.
-He served as chairman of the Texas Republican Party from 1994 to 1997.
-Mr. Pauken also served on President Ronald Reagan’s White House staff.
+Mr. Pauken received a BA in political science in 1965 at Georgetown University in Washington, D.C.
+From 1967 to 1970, he served in the army with a tour of duty in Vietnam.
+Mr. Pauken obtained his Juris Doctor degree from SMU at Dallas in 1973.

 Dr. Jorge Mendizabal